ENERGIZE SCHOOLS

 Prize Eligibility

-The Energy Challenge is open to all middle school and high school students, teachers, and administrators from September 8 to November 7.
+The Energy Challenge was open to all middle school and high school students, teachers, and administrators from September 8 to November 7.
 To be eligible for the prizes, your school must be within San Diego County.

 If you have any questions or need further assistance, please contact us: